objectivehtml/StackExchange/README.md

 	- sends https requests to the API endpoints

 *Subclasses would be considered 'drivers'.
 Drivers could perform any additional custom logic not a part of the core API.
 This will allow for a scalable architecture so if StackExchange adds new features, the core API won't have to be changes.
-Additionally, if other developers want to integrate even more custom features, drivers will be a way for people to use the core API without hacking or breaking code.
-Drivers and extendible architecture is critical to success*
+Additionally, if other developers want to integrate even more custom features, drivers will be a way for people to use the core API without hacking or breaking existing code.
+Drivers and extendible architecture is critical to success and for developer adoption.*

 ---